entando/entando-docs/vuepress/docs/custom-resources/custom-resources.md

 ## EntandoKeycloakServer

-The EntandoKeycloakServer Custom Resources is used to deploy and configure a Red Hat Keycloak Server instance on the cluster.
+The EntandoKeycloakServer Custom Resource is used to deploy and configure a Red Hat Keycloak Server instance on the cluster.
 After deploying this Keycloak instance, the Entando Operator will create a Kubernetes Secret that provides the necessary information for subsequent deployment operations to access the Keycloak instance as the Admin user.
 This allows the rest of the Entando Kubernetes Controllers to create a Keycloak OIDC client for every HTTP service that